0xPolygonID/issuer-node/README.md

 > _**NOTE:** There is no compatibility with Windows environments at this time._

 To help expedite a lot of the docker commands, many have been abstracted using `make` commands.
-Included in step are the equivalent docker commands to show what is being run.
+Included in each step are the equivalent docker commands to show what is being run.

 #### Create Docker Configuration Files